Speeding up your Computer

 If, when you right click My Computer, Properties, it says your hard disk has the FAT system this should be changed to the FAT32 system - see Windows Help .
 As well as giving you much more space it is also a much more efficient (faster) system.
 Hard disks with Windows XP can be converted to an even more efficient file system called NTFS.
 Again, look in Help.

 n.b.
 If your machine seems sluggish occasionally make sure that it is not caused by your scheduled anti virus check going on in the background.
 Some, such as AVG are set to check the whole hard disk every time you start up.
-Totally unnecessary.
+Hardly necessary.
 Just rebooting the machine may bring it back up to speed.

 Lastly, I get a lot of information from a site by Bob Rankin, who sits in California just trying to help people.
 To read his article on speeding a computer click here.
 Although this refers to an XP machine much of it applies to all Windows PCs